Actual Cash Value Home Insurance Explained: What It Is & How Payouts Work

 What does actual cash value mean in home insurance?

 Actual cash value (ACV) is a method insurers use to calculate claim payouts by taking the current replacement cost of damaged property and subtracting depreciation based on the item's age and condition.
-It represents what your property is worth today — not what it would cost to buy new.
-ACV policies generally carry lower premiums but can result in significant out-of-pocket expenses after a major loss.
+It represents what your property is worth today, not what it would cost to buy new.
+ACV policies generally carry lower premiums but can result in significant out-of-pocket expenses after a major loss, particularly on older roofs and appliances.
+Learn how ACV shows up in your claim payout at settlement time.

 Does actual cash value home insurance include depreciation?

-Yes — depreciation is the defining feature of ACV coverage.
+Yes, depreciation is the defining feature of ACV coverage.
 When you file a claim, your insurer reduces your payout by the amount your property has depreciated over its lifetime.
-For example, a 10-year-old roof with a 20-year lifespan could be considered 50% depreciated, meaning you'd receive roughly half of its current replacement cost.
+For example, a 10-year-old architectural asphalt roof with a 25-year lifespan could be considered 40% to 50% depreciated, meaning you'd receive roughly half of its current replacement cost.
 The older and more worn your property, the lower your ACV payout will be.

 Is actual cash value home insurance cheaper than replacement cost?

-Yes, ACV policies typically cost less in monthly or annual premiums because the insurer's maximum payout exposure is lower — depreciation limits how much they'll ever pay out.
-However, the savings on premiums can be quickly offset by a large out-of-pocket expense after a significant claim.
-It's important to weigh the premium savings against the financial risk of receiving a deeply depreciated payout.
+Yes, ACV policies typically cost less in monthly or annual premiums because the insurer's maximum payout exposure is lower.
+Depreciation limits how much they'll ever pay out.
+NerdWallet's 2026 data shows replacement cost coverage on personal belongings can cost $260 to $2,200 more per year than ACV.
+However, the premium savings can be quickly offset by a large out-of-pocket expense after a significant claim.

 Should I get actual cash value or replacement cost home insurance?

-For most primary homeowners, replacement cost coverage offers better long-term financial protection — especially if your home, roof, or belongings are aging.
+For most primary homeowners, replacement cost coverage offers better long-term financial protection, especially if your home, roof, or belongings are aging.
 ACV makes more sense for vacation homes, secondary properties, newer builds, or homeowners on a very tight budget.
 Before deciding, calculate what your ACV payout would be on your most expensive assets (like your roof) and compare that gap to the annual premium difference.
+Reviewing your home insurance coverage A through F can also help clarify which parts of your policy use ACV.

 Can I upgrade from actual cash value to replacement cost coverage?

 Yes, most insurers allow you to upgrade from ACV to replacement cost coverage at any time by requesting a policy endorsement.
 Your insurer may require an updated home valuation or inspection before making the change.
-Keep in mind the upgrade will increase your premiums, and coverage changes are not retroactive — they won't affect any claims that have already occurred.
-Check out our guide to replacement cost vs. ACV coverage to understand the full financial impact of upgrading.
+Keep in mind the upgrade will increase your premiums, and coverage changes are not retroactive, so they won't affect any claims that have already occurred.
+Check out our ACV vs RCV comparison to understand the full financial impact of upgrading.

 Compare Home Insurance Plans in Ohio